 The reappraisal of Lamar County is conducted within defined market areas.
 Those market areas are defined by the Lamar County school district boundaries.
-The school districts are Chisum ISD, North Lamar ISD, Paris ISD, and Prairiland ISD.
-Lamar CAD ordinarily conducts reappraisal on an annual basis rotation, with approximately half all the district being reappraised each year.
+The school districts are Chisum ISD, North Lamar ISD, Paris ISD, Prairiland ISD and Roxton ISD.
+Lamar CAD ordinarily conducts reappraisal on a bi-annual rotation, with approximately half of the district being reappraised each year.
 The re-inspection consists mainly of site inspections and geographic information system and includes the use of Pictometry images.